clowd/obs-express/README.md

 ## obs-express
 This is a custom build of OBS, ffmpeg, and a light-weight executable wrapper.
-It is only 50mb uncompressed and is capable of recording and encoding a specific region of the screen at an extremely high speed thanks to OBS.
+It is only 50mb (22mb compressed) and is capable of recording and encoding a specific region of the screen at an extremely high speed thanks to OBS.

 ------